Upcoming Meetings

 Our meetings will be both in-person and virtual.

-The link to Join on Zoom will be posted here later.
+(A link to Join the Zoom meeting will be posted here before the meeting.)

 In-person Meeting at Calvary Church Golden